upmaru/caddy/README.md

 You may notice the `config.json` and it has a reference to `http://localhost:4080/caddy`.
 This is `uplink`'s internal service that supplies caddy with the initial configuration.
 Since caddy will run inside the same container as `uplink` it has access to this internal service.

-Once caddy starts it will call the endpoing in the configuration to fetch it's initial configuration.
+Once caddy starts it will call the endpoint in the configuration to fetch it's initial configuration.

 ## Supervision